 Medicare pays for hospital stays.
 Then Medicare counts how many patients are readmitted within 30 days after the hospital stay.
 If readmissions are above the national average, adjusted for patient mix, Medicare will charge the hospital an expensive penalty, even if readmissions are unrelated to the original hospital stay, and even if the readmission is at a different hospital.

 83% of hospitals measured pay penalties, and some pay over a million dollars per year.
 Hospitals cannot give up this much revenue.
 They will need a new business model with less treatment of Medicare patients.

 Table A. Readmission Penalties, Paid by Hospitals, for Five Conditions

 - "Heart Failure" or "Weak Heart" refers to weak pumping because of muscle deterioration, stiffness, leaking valves, etc. Medical terms for this include heart failure, congestive heart failure, cor pulmonale; or cardiomyopathy.
 It is not the same as a heart attack or heart stopping.

 - A Congressional agency, MedPAC, confirms that the penalty per excess readmission [Col A] = "Payment rate for the initial DRG [Col B] ... × [Col D] 1 / national readmission rate for the condition" (p.99).
-Click for other sources and timing of penalties.
+Click for other details and sources and timing of penalties.